kaoru-sumi/kaoru-sumi.github.io/_pages/awards.md

 **Toshiro Kashiwagi and Kaoru Sumi**
 *A Telecommunication System for Sharing a Physical Space through Remote Participation as a Character Agent*
-Interaction 2021, Information Processing Society of Japan, March 2021. *(in Japanese)*
+Interaction 2021, Information Processing Society of Japan, 2021. *(in Japanese)*

 ## 2020